heethesh/Computer-Vision-and-Deep-Learning-Setup/README.md

 	>>> cv2.__version__

 Retain the build folder in the same location.
 This will be required if you want to uninstall OpenCV or upgrade in the future or else the uninstall process might become very tedious.

+#### NOTE: If you get any errors with `import cv2`, make sure the `PYTHONPATH` points to the location of `cv2.so` file correctly in your `~/.bashrc` file as follows

+	export PYTHONPATH=/usr/local/lib/python2.7/site-packages:$PYTHONPATH
+	export PYTHONPATH=/usr/local/lib/python3.5/site-packages:$PYTHONPATH

 To uninstall OpenCV: